dzmitryhanets/SauceDemo/README.md

 17. On Checkout: Overview click Cancel → user is redirected to Products
 18. On Checkout: Overview click Finish → user is redirected to THANK YOU FOR YOUR ORDER page
 19. Logout → user is redirected to Login page
 20. Login as locked_out_user and check that message 'Epic sadface: Sorry, this user has been locked out.' is displayed

+//TODO

+1. Implement WebDriverFactory with Capabilities
+2. Add description into @BeforeMethod and @AfterMethod
+3. Fix LoginTest (by groups or either my removal of Inheritance)
+4. Move all version into properties inside pom.xml
+5. Create screenshots after failure of the test (TestNG listener)
+6. Add reasons into assertions
+7. CircleCI integration
+8. Move WebDriverWait into BasePage
+9. Implement openPage() and isPageOpened()